History of propaganda

-Propaganda is a form of communication that aims to shape people's beliefs and behaviors.
-It is typically not impartial and used to promote a specific agenda or perspective and is often biased, misleading, or even false.
+Propaganda is a form of communication that aims to shape people's beliefs, actions and behaviours.
+It is generally not impartial, and is hence viewed as a means of persuasion.
+It is often biased, misleading, or even false to promote a specific agenda or perspective.
 Propagandists use various techniques to manipulate people's opinions, including selective presentation of facts, the omission of relevant information, and the use of emotionally charged language.
+Propaganda has been widely used throughout history for largely financial, military as well as political purposes, with mixed outcomes.

 Propaganda can take many forms, including political speeches, advertisements, news reports, and social media posts.
 Its goal is usually to influence people's attitudes and behaviors, either by promoting a particular ideology or by persuading them to take a specific action.
 The term propaganda has acquired a strongly negative connotation by association with its most manipulative and jingoistic examples.